- Light therapy for acne is a method of acne treatment that utilizes specific wavelengths of light to target acne-causing bacteria.

 Light therapy pen

-Light therapy pens are small, targeted, pinpoint devices designed to deliver light therapy as a spot treatment, rather than all over the face.
-A light therapy pen uses blue light, red light, or a combination of both and can be used to target specific pimples.
+Light therapy pens are small, targeted, pinpoint devices designed to deliver light therapy as a spot treatment, rather than over the entire face.
+A light therapy pen uses either light color or a combination of both and can be used to target specific pimples.

 Light therapy wand

-A light therapy wand is a device that’s larger than a light therapy pen and is used to cover more area on the face.
-These handheld devices can be passed over the face to treat breakouts.
+A light therapy wand is a device that’s larger than a light therapy pen and is used to cover a greater area of the face; they are handheld devices that can be passed over the face to treat breakouts.

 Light therapy panel